tekert/goetw/README.md

 )

 func main() {
-    // Enable kernel providers by name.
-The library resolves the required flags.
-    // Here, we ask for Process and Thread start/stop events. flags := etw.GetKernelProviderFlags("Process", "Thread")

     // The NT Kernel Logger is a special session.
 Kernel event groups are enabled
-    // at session creation by passing flags. s := etw.NewKernelRealTimeSession(flags)
+    // at session creation by passing flags.
+    // TODO: this changed in v0.8, reflect that. s := etw.NewKernelRealTimeSession(etw.Process | etw.Thead)
     defer s.Stop()

     // For kernel sessions, we must explicitly start the session.
     // This can fail if another kernel session is already running (though this
-    // library attempts to stop it first). if err := s.Start(); err != nil {
+    // library attempts to stop it first and restart it for our use). if err := s.Start(); err != nil {
         panic(err)
     }